gladiola/blog/_posts/2018-06-26-XAMPP_webdav_Vulns.markdown

 ## Abandoned.
 Cut my losses with this project.
 Abandoned it for now.
 Maybe I will come back to it later.
 Trials included re-hashing clue-words for use as a password; those candidates did get close in value; but, none of them was an easy match.
 Did find a PowerShell script to quickly run the MD5's on the strings.

+WEBDAV may be installed as an option by default, but if it is not set up and running at all; well, then how would we expect to exploit it?
+I was not so sure that I actually saw the service working.
+Since the exploits are based on the premise that the service is somehow running unobserved in the background by default, I am not so sure that we are actually meeting the conditions necessary to have something that we can work against.

 ## Annotated Bibliography